 The point here is your payments should match the contract description 100% no excuses.
 I have worked for some awesome home owners, really good people, great payers.
 But if I wasn’t done with any part of what I said was going to be done I wasn’t get paid anymore.

 A short story for you.
-A few years back I was asked to look at a addition job that someone started but got fired on.
-The home owner said that the framing passed already.
+A few years back I was asked to look at an addition job that someone started but got fired on.
+The homeowner said that the framing passed already.
 Just by looking at it I know that there was no way it did.
-Sure enough I called the inspector to meet me at the house to go over the job and if he could verify if he passed the framing.
-Well, needless to say he was never at this house for an inspection.
-As it turned out, the person that came for the framing inspection was the so called contractor brother.
+Sure enough, I called the inspector to meet me at the house to go over the job and if he could verify if he passed the framing.
+Well, needless to say, he was never at this house for an inspection.
+As it turned out, the person that came for the framing inspection was the so-called contractor brother.
 Well over fifty thousand dollars later it was a lesson learned.

 Remember, your house, your money.